ethannguyens/insta-flickr/README.md

 ```
 $ yarn run test:browser
 ```
+This run on a `webpack-dev-server` and can be access at [http://localhost:3003/webpack-dev-server/test.html](http://localhost:3003/webpack-dev-server/test.html)

 The experience of supporting old browsers shows me the great benefit of running unit test on the real browser rather than `node` env or `phantomjs`.